3men2 Kbrn

-3men2 Kbrn (an abbreviation of "tremendo cabrón") is the fourth studio album by American rapper Eladio Carrión, released on March 17, 2023, through Rimas Entertainment.
+3men2 Kbrn (an abbreviation of "tremendo cabrón") is the fourth studio album by American rapper and singer Eladio Carrión, released on March 17, 2023, through Rimas Entertainment.
 It features guest appearances from Lil Wayne, Future, 50 Cent, Bad Bunny, Myke Towers, Quavo, Rich the Kid, Ñengo Flow, Lil Tjay, Luar la L, and Fivio Foreign.
-Two singles were released from the album; the remix version of "Mbappe", with American rapper Future, was released on March 9, 2023, and "Air France" was released on March 14, 2023.
+Two singles were released from the album; the remix version of "Mbappe", featuring Future, was released on March 9, 2023, and "Air France" was released on March 14, 2023.

 Promotion

 The remix version of "Mbappé" (from Sen2 Kbrn, Vol. 2) with American rapper Future was released on March 9, 2023, as the lead single from 3men2 Kbrn.
 "Air France" would be released as the album's second single on March 14, 2023.
 A music video for "Si Salimos" with American rapper 50 Cent was released on May 17, 2023.
 Carrión would also embark his own music festival, Sauce Boyz Fest, where two dates took place on May 18 and 20.